hedjour/med_to_csv/README.rst

 Command Line Interface
 ^^^^^^^^^^^^^^^^^^^^^^

-Runs on the experiment directory that contains the directories containing the raw data files or on the file itself and returns a csv file
+The software runs on the experiment directory that contains the directories containing the raw data files or on the file itself and returns a csv file

    .. code-block:: bash